Brother Trickster:

 We have defended Gladstone against claims of being a cult, but we have growing concerns that the community is slipping into cult-like behavior.
 We know that all who have joined Gladstone are there voluntarily of their own free will and choice.
 We also understand that for a group to function smoothly and cooperatively, rules are necessary and that the larger a group becomes or circumstances change, sometimes more rules need to be made and become more specific. ..

-concerning them, that you not go beyond the bounds of limiting the rights and freedoms that adult believers have both in Christ and in our society.
+For a group to be a cult in the social sense, the group is too controlling.
+We want to caution youconcerning them, that you not go beyond the bounds of limiting the rights and freedoms that adult believers have both in Christ and in our society.

 Certain social controls raise red flags in people's minds and cause them to think “cult”, such as:

-1. Extremely busy schedules with work, meetings, events, fund-raising activities, etc. based on the community's agenda.
+1. Extremely busy schedules with work, meetings, events, fund-raising activities, etc. based on the community's agenda.2.
+Needing approval of the leadership to change employment.

 3. Limiting contact with family and outside friends, having a community member accompany them on visits, arranging to meet in a location other than their home; or limiting visits to inside the community at community events.